mandarino4naya/simulation/doc/setup.md

-insert installation and config instructions here
+# Insert installation and config instructions here

-For MacOS Silicon chip:
+## For MacOS Silicon chip:

 Anaconda use NOT recommended, use miniforge3 (install [here](https://github.com/conda-forge/miniforge))